microverse-journey/recipe_app/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to acknowledge and thank [Microverse](https://www.microverse.org/) for providing the resources and the platform for this project.
+we would like to acknowledge and thank [Microverse](https://www.microverse.org/) for providing the resources and the platform for this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>